-The cooling system may overheat if the coolant level is below normal or if there is
+The cooling system may overheat if the coolant level is below normal or if there is sudden loss of coolant.
+Follow these steps if the engine is overheating.

 The cooling system may overheat if the engine coolant is at the minimum level.
 A sudden loss of coolant, caused by a split hose or broken hose clamp could also lead to an overheat condition.
 Always inspect to ensure hoses and clamps are not cracked, worn, or loose.
 Failure to comply may result in equipment or property damage.